AxaFrance/react-toolkit/MIGRATION.md

 Keep in mind that those components should be wrapped inside a `Modal` component.

-Lastly, for your tests to keep working, you wil need to define what the `showModal` and `close` functions do.
+Lastly, for your tests to keep working, you will need to define what the `showModal` and `close` functions do.
 For that you can use the following code in your `setupTests.ts` file :

 ```javascript
 window.HTMLDialogElement.prototype.showModal = vi.fn(function mock(